We see storytelling as a lens to amplify the voices of people at the intersection of history and culture.

 Through online original content, we strive to tell stories that share a more complete insight into Atlanta’s history—past, present, and future.
 We believe that by increasing access to stories about our shared history, we can help increase understanding of each other and the way the past continues to influence the present.

-Atlanta History Center is embarking on a project to collect the histories of descendants of Forsyth County’s expelled Black residents.
+Atlanta History Center is uncovering and sharing the histories of the descendants of Forsyth County’s Black residents who were expelled in 1912.

 Learn moreThis report was prepared for the “Visioning, Memorializing, and Repurposing the former Atlanta Prison Farm Site” subcommittee of the South River Forest and Public Safety Training Center Community Task Force.